Posted on 11 mins read

 2. ($1,500 to $3,000) Most entry-level ebikes fall in this range.
 Brands like Aventon, Lectric, Co-op Cycles, and Rad Power are popular choices.
 For the most part they have Bafang motors and are just fine for casual riders.

 3. ($3,000 to $6,000) This price range is for premium ebikes only.
-Brands like Tern, Trek, Riese & Müller, and Cannondale are popular.
+Brands like Tern, Trek, Riese & Müller, Cannondale, and Gazelle are popular.
 If you’re paying this much, you should expect a Bosch motor or equivalent, rock-solid construction, a smooth ride, and a good warranty.

 4. ($7,000+) Anything above this price is super-premium.
 Urban Arrow is in this category, along with the highest-end Tern bikes and a few others.
 For this price you should expect a belt drive and some luxury features, like a smart system, enclosed gears, and extraordinary build quality.